haashirk20/ai-chatbot/README.md

 # spotifybud
-An interactive chatbot that generates spotify playlists and recommends music depending on your mood.
+An interactive Telegram chatbot that generates spotify playlists and recommends music depending on your mood.